Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Introduction

 Ordinary differential equations of quasi-Painlev\'e type form an emerging field of study, generalising the Painlev\'e property for classes of complex differential equations in a natural way.
-While the Painlev\'e equations have been studied extensively in the literature under various aspects, such as their complex analytic properties (see e.g.\ the book~\cite{GromakLaineShimomura+2002}), their role in integrable systems (see e.g.\ chapter 7 in~\cite{Ablowitz_Clarkson_1991}) and their relation to isomonodromic deformations (see e.g.~\cite{fokas2006painleve}), to name just a few, quasi-Painlev\'e equations are still relatively new and many of their properties remain to be explored.
-Recent work in the area of quasi-Painlev\'e equations has been published by Filipuk and Stokes~\cite{FilipukStokes}, as well as the authors of the present article~\cite{MDAKec}.
+While the Painlev\'e equations have been studied extensively in the literature under various aspects, such as their complex analytic properties (see e.g.\ the book~\cite{GromakLaineShimomura+2002}), their role in integrable systems (see e.g.\ chapter 7 in~\cite{Ablowitz_Clarkson_1991}) and their relationship with isomonodromic deformations (see e.g.~\cite{fokas2006painleve}), to name just a few, quasi-Painlev\'e equations are still relatively new and many of their properties remain to be explored.
+Recent work in the area of quasi-Painlev\'e equations has been published by Filipuk and Stokes~\cite{FilipukStokes,AlexGalinacovering,FILIPUK2024}, as well as the authors of the present article~\cite{MDAKec}.
 While the Painlev\'e property demands of an equation that all movable singularities of all solutions are poles in the complex plane, the quasi-Painlev\'e property relaxes this by allowing also for movable algebraic singularities to occur in the solutions.
-Roughly speaking, movable singularities are singular points of a solution whose position depend in a parametric way on the initial conditions for the equation, whereas fixed singularities are those that can be read off from the equation itself (e.g.\ where some coefficient of the equation is itself singular).
-While movable singularities do not occur in the solutions of linear differential equations, when going to nonlinear equations, movable singularities will occur in general, and generically a solution will have infinitely many movable singularities.
-Going to non-autonomous equations, the six Painlev\'e equations, or any equation that can be reduced to one of these equations under fractional linear transformations, form the class of equations for which the solutions still contain movable poles at worst, apart from fixed singularities, so their solutions are meromorphic functions either on $\mathbb{C}$ or a covering surface thereof.
-When going to equations of quasi-Painlev\'e type, we allow for branching to occur at the movable singularities of the solutions.
-However, many similarities with the Painlev\'e equations remain which justify the importance of these equations to be studied in their own right.
+When going to equations of quasi-Painlev\'e type, we thus allow for some branching to occur at the movable singularities of the solutions.
+However, many similarities with the Painlev\'e equations remain, which justify the importance of these equations to be studied in their own right.